IMMM-SFA/diyepw/scripts/README.md

 and will provide (as applicable):

 1. A list of files where the total number of rows missing exceeds a threshold.
-   - This is currently set to rule out files where more than 700 (out of 8760 total) entries are missing entirely.
+   - This is currently set to rule out files where more than 700 (out of 8760 total) entries are missing entirely by default, but a custom value can be set using the --max-missing-rows option.
 1. A list of files where the maximum consecutive number of rows missing exceeds some threshold.
-   - This is currently set to rule out files where more than 48 consecutive entries are missing entirely.
+   - This is currently set to rule out files where more than 48 consecutive entries are missing entirely by default, but a custom value can be set using the max-consecutive-missing-rows option.
 1. A list of files to be used for creating weather files, where neither of the above conditions were met.
 This is called `files_to_convert.csv` and may be altered so that only a single file, or subset of available files, are converted to EPW.
 Simply remove rows for any files that you do not want the next script to process.